To qualify for a One-Parent Family Payment (OFP) you must:

 From 4 July 2013 if you returned to education and had opted to keep your

-course’ if you no longer qualify for OFP because of recent changes in the age
+‘mid-course’ if you no longer qualify for OFP because of recent changes in

 welfare payments and student grants.

-training course and keep your One-Parent Family Payment (new applicants in
+(formerly FÁS) training course and keep your One-Parent Family Payment.

 How to apply

-application form (pdf).
-Send it with the relevant supporting documents to
+form (pdf).
+Send it with the relevant supporting documents to the

-the Department of Social Protection at the address below.
+Department of Social Protection - see 'Where to apply' below.

 If you are widowed or a surviving civil partner, you should apply within